pderichai/pderichai.github.io/_posts/2020-05-27-a-minimum-viable-tmux-config.md

 ---
 title: A Minimum Viable Tmux Config
 date: 2020-05-27
+subtitle: A brief Tmux config walkthrough that will help you become immediately more productive.
 layout: blog
 ---

-When I started using Tmux, I was frustrated with its unintuitive defaults and how different its keybindings were from Vim.
-Over time, I pinpointed the things that I used the most and made them easier to access.
-This is a walkthrough on how to create a minimal config that will help you become immediately more productive with Tmux.
+When I first started using Tmux, I was frustrated with its unintuitive defaults and keybindings.
+Over time, I pinpointed the features that I used the most and made them easier to access through better keybindings.
+I also customized my Tmux color scheme and status bar and found several Tmux quality of life improvements.

-My config choices are subjective so it's probably best to focus on _what_ I'm configuring.
-With Tmux, it's much better to create a small custom config than to copy someone else's wholesale since the core pieces of functionality are so easily configurable.
+When going through this walkthrough, it's best to focus on _what_ I'm configuring rather than _how_.
+It's important to create a small custom config instead of copying someone else's wholesale since understanding how to extend and customize your tools is the key to unlocking their full potential.

 ## What can Tmux do?